SoupAF/spreadsheet/Spreadsheet/README.txt

 If you open two instances of the main Spreadsheet program through the use of the "new" menu option, and then open a formula wizard on the other, you will be unable to open a formula wizard on the second window
 The formula wizard can be opened on the second window as long as there is not an already existing formula wizard open.
 I don't know why this is

+The formula wizard cannot detect division by zero unless it explicitly contains "/0" in it.
+Without access to the values of the cells, and the lookup function used to evaluate, there is no way to check for this in real time without creating a copy of the spreadsheet

 External Code Resources: